The content has been provided by a third party not affiliated with E*TRADE. The material is for educational purposes only.

 Money market funds are neither insured nor guaranteed by the FDIC or any other government agency.
 Though a money market fund attempts to maintain a $1 per share price, there is no guarantee it will always do so, and it is possible to lose money investing in a money market fund.

 These types of investments generally earn regular interest income.
 Regular interest income is classified as ordinary income and is taxed at ordinary income tax rates in the year it is earned.
 You may receive such earnings in the form of a cash payment or a credit to your account, or, in the case of a money market mutual fund, you may be able to reinvest the earnings directly back into the fund.
 These earnings will be reported to you on Form 1099-INT or Form 1099-DIV.
-You report such income on Schedule B. Investment expenses relating to the income (e.g., annual fees) may be taken as a miscellaneous itemized deduction, subject to the 2 percent limit (reported on Schedule A).
+You report such income on Schedule B. From 2018 to 2025, investment expenses relating to the income (e.g., annual fees) may be taken as a miscellaneous itemized deduction, subject to the 2% limit (reported on Schedule A).

 Some money market mutual funds may distribute earnings that represent qualified dividends from corporate stock that are eligible for long-term capital gains tax treatment.
 You may receive the earnings in the form of a cash payment or you may be able to reinvest the earnings directly back into the fund.
 Either way, you must report the income in the year it is earned.
 The fund should report any portion of earnings that represents qualified dividends.